 Her studies have included examining the relationship between intergenerational transmission of economic resources and economic disparities.
 She has received grants from the federal government and private foundations.
 Her work has been published in diverse scholarly journals, including Journal of Policy Analysis and Management, Social Service Review, Journal of Consumer Affairs, American Journal of Public Health, the Gerontologist and Social Science Research.

-Nam served as principle investigator for “Barriers and Facilitators of Immigrants’ and Refugees’ Economic Integration in Western New York (WNY),” funded by the New York State Office of New Americans (subcontract with Journey's End Refugee Services, Inc.).
+Nam served as principal investigator for “Barriers and Facilitators of Immigrants’ and Refugees’ Economic Integration in Western New York (WNY),” funded by the New York State Office of New Americans (subcontract with Journey's End Refugee Services, Inc.).
 In 2013, she earned Best Poster Award at the 20th IAGG World Congress of Gerontology and Geriatrics in Seoul, Korea; Nam was also honored with an Excellence in Research Award from the UB School of Social Work in 2013.
 She is an affiliate of the Washington University Center for Social Development and UB’s Gender Institute.